gdevic/Yaos/readme.txt

 Getting started
 ===============
+A bootable floppy image "yaos.img" is included.
+You can use a VMWare VM to run it.

-1. Run GO.BAT to start kernel.
+1. Run START.BAT to start kernel.
 It will load `init' process and break in the built-in debugger (*1).

 2. Press F5 (debugger assigned key for `go').
 You will see the prompt of one